High Probability Guarantees for Random Reshuffling: Stopping Criterion and Last-Iterate Result

 \subsection{Random Reshuffling with Stopping Criterion}

-Our primary observation from \Cref{lemma:refined descent lemma} is that the accumulation of the stochastic gradients $g_t$ (defined in \eqref{eq:gt and et}) almost mirrors the role of the true gradient for descent.
+Our primary observation from \Cref{lemma:constant-refined descent lemma} is that the accumulation of the stochastic gradients $g_t$ (defined in \eqref{eq:gt and et}) almost mirrors the role of the true gradient for descent.
 This motivates us to track $g_t$ and use it as a stopping criterion.
-It is essential to note that $g_t$ is computable and imposes negligible additional computational burden.
+Importantly, thanks to the concentration property established in \Cref{sec:concentration}, the approximate descent property of $\RR$ in \Cref{lemma:constant-refined descent lemma} holds with high probability, without requiring taking any expectation operations.
+Consequently, the term $g_t$ in \Cref{lemma:constant-refined descent lemma} is practically computable and its computation imposes negligible additional computational burden.

-We design $\RR$ with stopping criterion (denoted as $\RRsc$) in \Cref{alg:stopping criterion}.
+Based on the above observations, we design $\RR$ with stopping criterion (denoted as $\RRsc$) in \Cref{alg:stopping criterion}.
 In this algorithm, we calculate the accumulation of the stochastic gradients used in the update and store it in $g_t$.
-After each iteration, we check
+After each epoch, $\RRsc$ checks

-where $\varepsilon$ is the desired accuracy and $\eta>0$ is some constant tolerance.
+where $\varepsilon$ is the desired accuracy and $\eta>0$ is some constant (e.g., $\eta =1$).
 Once this criterion is triggered, we stop the algorithm and return the last iterate $x_\tau$.
-In this subsection, we establish that the stopping criterion is guaranteed to be triggered with high probability, ensuring that $\RRsc$ will be terminated after a finite number of iterations $T_{\scc}$ that is defined through
+In this section, we establish that the stopping criterion is guaranteed to be triggered with high probability and then provide complexity guarantees for the returned last iterate $x_\tau$.